mvolkmann/MyUnixEnv/notes/GoNotes.md

 When a Go package or application is installed in a workspace it is placed in a directory that corresponds to the URL where it is published.
+That URL, minus the leading `https://` is used to install the package.
-For example, if you enter `go get github.com/julienschmidt/httprouter` it will download the code and place the `.go` files for the package in the `$GOPATH/src/github.com/julienschmidt/httprouter` directory.
+For example, if you enter `go get github.com/julienschmidt/httprouter` it will download the package and place its `.go` files in the `$GOPATH/src/github.com/julienschmidt/httprouter` directory.
+It will also build the package and place its object file, `httprouter.a` in the `$GOPATH/pkg/{platform}/github.com/julienschmidt` directory.

-It is recommended that you use the same approach for placing your own code in a workspace to avoid naming collisions and leave you ready for publishing the code in the future.
+It is recommended that you use the same approach for placing your own packages in a workspace to avoid naming collisions and leave you ready for publishing the code in the future.

+Note that there can be many local version control repositories under the `src` directory.

 Determine your preferred repository domain, such as `github.com` and make sure you know your repository username, such as `mvolkmann`.
-Create the directory `{repo-domain}/{repo-username}/{app-name}` inside your `src` directory.
+Create the directory `{repo-domain}/{repo-username}/{name}` inside your `src` directory where `name` is the name of an application or package name you wish to create.
 For me this would be `github.com/mvolkmann/hello`.

 Create the file `main.go` inside this directory.

 Go source files begin with a `package` statement.